NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Related Work

 \subsection{Spatial Keyword Queries}

-Recently, spatial keyword queries have been gaining a lot attention \cite{li2011ir,wu2012framework}. \cite{cao2012spatial} presents a survey for various types of functionality as well as corresponding ideas on spatial keyword query. \cite{chen2013spatial} gives a comprehensive experimental evaluation for different spatial keyword query indices and query processing techniques.
-Meanwhile, there also exist many methods solving the variants of spatial keyword query, such as collective spatial keyword query~\cite{gao2016efficient}, attribute-aware spatial keyword query~\cite{liu2015linq}, spatial keyword query over streaming data~\cite{wang2017top}, etc.

-All the above methods, however, lose sight of social information and temporal information.
-Hence, these methods cannot effectively solve STSKQ problem.
+Recently, spatial keyword queries have been gaining a lot of attention \cite{li2011ir,wu2012framework,chen2021location}. \cite{cao2012spatial} presents a survey for various types of functionality as well as corresponding ideas on spatial keyword query. \cite{chen2013spatial} gives a comprehensive experimental evaluation for different spatial keyword query indices and query processing techniques.
+Meanwhile, there also exist many methods solving the variants of spatial keyword query, such as collective spatial keyword query~\cite{gao2016efficient,yu2019col}, attribute-aware spatial keyword query~\cite{liu2015linq}, spatial keyword query over streaming data~\cite{wang2017top}, personalized and approximated spatial keyword query approach~\cite{2020personal}, popularity-based top-k spatial keyword query~\cite{2019popularity}, etc. All the above methods only focus on the distance constraint from users‘ spatial information.
+The sights of social information and temporal information are lost.
+Hence, these methods cannot effectively solve the STSKQ problem.